AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors/request-course.rst

 --------------------------

-When requesting a course, please read the following and tell us your requirements in the course request email (using the template above).
+When requesting a course, please read the following and tell us your requirements in the course request email, guru@cs.aalto.fi (using the template above).
 If you are using the hub
 without a specific course item in the selection list, please let us know at least 3a, 6, 7, and 8 below.